The Black Album (The Damned album): Reissues

 The Damned's Chiswick back catalogue was acquired by Big Beat in 1981, and The Black Album was reissued in August 1982 as a single album that omitted "Curtain Call" and the live tracks.
 The artwork for the reissue parodied the sleeve of the Beatles' The White Album, rendered in black with no details other than the group's name embossed in capitals.
 "It was said that the Beatles had their White Album, we had our Black Album", said Vanian.
 "The sleeve isn't related to the Beatles in any way".
 However, Scabies said: "Of course it was to do with the Beatles, I was so sick about the debates of what we should have on the front of it.
 I said: 'Put the thing in a plain black sleeve and we'll have a go at the Beatles and The White Album".
 The live tracks were reissued in their own right, with four extra tracks, as Live Shepperton 1980.

 The first subsequent reissue of The Black Album on CD reinstated "Curtain Call" and the original artwork, and the 2005 double-CD reissue also reinstated the live tracks.

 Tour

 The 28-date Black Album UK tour began in November 1980, with reformed 1970s street punk band the Straps as support.

 Critical reception

 In a retrospective review for AllMusic, critic Ned Raggett called the album hit-or-miss, but added that "tracks of note are still thick on the ground" and that "it's still a surprisingly good blast, a tour de force for Vanian particularly".

+Stewart Voegtlin of Stylus Magazine praised the album saying it is "Truly a tale of four sides, this mildly schizophrenic record oscillates between a single side of neon'd, less than zero pop and three slabs of punk songs that sound like a besotted U.K. Subs intoning glee club favourites from boarding school's past." noting Vanian's vocals as "baritone sneers, part dandy, part deviant," describing the album as "Drums and guitars spar; voices wrap their arms around one another and try to outlung the lot: all spit, smiles, and undulating uvulas."

+Ian Fortnam of Louder in a glowing review stated "it still stands as The Damned’s psychedelic goth-punk magnum opus." and said "Sounding for all the world like the best album the late-60s Who never made (with ex-Hot Rods bassist Paul Gray channelling his inner Entwistle), Wait For The Blackout, 13th Floor Vendetta and the side-long Curtain Call are well worth the hefty price of admission alone."